piaaaac/polifonia/README.md

 OFFSET 0
 ```

-### 2. Data manipulation
+### 2. Data manipulation and enrichment

-The file `chords_notes_frequencies.tsv` contains corrispondences of chords with notes and sound frequencies.
+The following step has been translating the chord names into data that was usable to create a generative and interactive installation.
+The chords have been processed using the [Harte](https://github.com/andreamust/harte-library) library, resulting in corrispondences of chords with notes and sound frequencies, available in the file `chords_notes_frequencies.tsv`.

 ### 3. Data utilization

+The data is fed in a system composed of a Touchdesigner patch and a Max-MSP patch, that read a random sequence of songs and transform their chord data in a generative audio-visual interactive composition.
+The Touchdesigner patch reads the note sequences and sends data to Max via the OSC protocol.
+User interaction is implemented using the input of a webcam.
+The live feed is analyzed to read the intensity of the visitor's movement.

 ## More info